 This initiative aims to promote the area of music.
-Schools look to local or regional music groups who offer workshops to schools in areas such as performance, improvisation.
+Schools look to local or regional music groups who offer workshops to schools in areas such as performance and improvisation.

-d) Trip to an Art Gallery:
+d) Trip to an Art Gallery Initiative:

 This educational trip will provide a valuable visual experience for the students.
 This initiative aims to enrich the students' artistic and aesthetic education in a stimulating and inspiring environment where they are allowed to interact with and respond to works of art.
-Students are afforded an opportunity to complete Art statement 6, Trip to the Art Gallery e) Samba Music in a Cross-Curricular Initiative:
+Students are afforded an opportunity to complete Art statement 6, Trip to the Art Gallery.

+e) Artist in the Classroom Initiative: